-Starting a small business is always a risky and complex endeavor but learn why you should start a small business in 2018.
+Starting a small business is always a risky and complex endeavor but learn why you should start a small business.

 It’s an exciting idea, but actually running the day to day operations could prove to be much harder than planning and investing in a company.

-However, 2018 may prove to be the best year for starting a company.
+However, this year may prove to be the best year for starting a company.

 There are a lot of reasons for this and they range from the changes in technology that are making business success more accessible to the overall trust in the economy that is sweeping the world for the first time since the 2008 crisis.